Theory of

 CLASS

-[if's and when's] - Do things for the sake of doing things, for nothing in return - Something will turn up - When people offer suggestions at the workplace, say, Don't Tell Me What To Do! very loudly on the inside.
+[back-seat driving & parroting] - Do things for the sake of doing things, for nothing in return - Something will turn up - When people offer suggestions at the workplace, say, Don't Tell Me What To Do! very loudly on the inside.
 Say things like, "I'll see what I can do," "I'll have to work on that," and "I'll watch for that," on the outside.

 The Age of Domination, ages 0-3